ANNUAL GENERAL MEETING

 HELD VIA VIDEO CALL BETWEEN:

-EPSOM – LECTURE THEATRE – 1 in attendance
+EPSOM – LECTURE THEATRE – none in attendance

-ROCHESTER – SEMINAR ROOM – 3 in attendance (including 1 Student Trustee)
+ROCHESTER – SEMINAR ROOM – none in attendance

 These are the minutes of the University for the Creative Arts Students’ Union, Annual General Meeting.

-Marta Szurmiej (MS for the continuity of the minutes), UCASU President, welcomed and thanked all for their attendance.
-MS requested a head count and final numbers from all campuses to ensure a 1% quorum was met as per the Constitution 10.9.
-The meeting began at 13:28.
+Callum Mitchell (CM for the continuity of the minutes), UCASU President Surrey, welcomed and thanked all for their attendance.
+CM requested a head count and final numbers from all campuses to ensure a 1% quorum was met as per the Constitution 10.9.
+This was confirmed.

 Minutes were taken as read.
 MS asked if there were any questions or queries surrounding the minutes.
-None were given.
+None were received.

 MS proposed a vote to accept the minutes from 2017: